kradijaf/arcpyGlobeModel/README.md

   - An A3 portrait layout including:
     - Map frames with names corresponding to map names, anchor is set to center point.
     - A transparent basemap citation object.
 It keeps the citations out of the faces.
-  - A symbology map with layers controling the look of boundary and graticule layers.
+  - A symbology map with layers controling the look of basemap, boundary and graticule layers.

 ### Outputs
 - `faces` folder containing 12 _SVG_ face plots with graticule and continents.
 The faces must be rotated manually to asseble a dodecahedral net.